Carrie-Anne Moss

 Carrie-Anne Moss in the movie 'Red Planet'

-Another notable role for the actress was the mother of the main character in the teen thriller "Disturbia" (2007), inspired by Hitchcock's masterpiece "Rear Window".
+She also delivered a memorable performance as the mother of the main character in the teen thriller "Disturbia" (2007), inspired by Hitchcock's masterpiece "Rear Window".
 In 2015, Moss was cast as the ambitious lawyer Jeri Hogarth in the series "Jessica Jones", produced by Marvel and based on the comics of the same name.
-This character also appeared in other Marvel Television projects - the second season of "Daredevil" (2016), "Iron Fist" (2017), and "The Defenders" (2017).
+The character went on to appear in other Marvel Television projects including the second season of "Daredevil" (2016), "Iron Fist" (2017), and "The Defenders" (2017).

 Carrie-Anne Moss in 'Jessica Jones'